WE’VE ALWAYS BEEN ABOUT TREES & WOOD

-Our timber heritage can be traced back to the forestry companies that emerged in post WWII, 1950’s Britain, as national forest industries were booming.
+Our history can be traced back to the forestry companies that emerged in post WWII, 1950’s Britain, as national forest industries were booming.

 Oakover and Wealden Woodlands were two companies providing management services across Kent and Sussex in the late 1940’s early 1950’s, and our very own Keith Seymour worked for Oakover, a company that still operates a tree nursery in Maidstone, Kent today.